Mary M. Howell, Esq., CCAL

 California Association of Community Managers (CACM), Member

-From 1994 to present, Mary has served as an instructor for the California State Bar’s Continuing Education of the Bar classes on community associations and the Davis-Stirling Act.
-She is a past president of the San Diego Chapter of the Community Associations Institute and a frequent lecturer at CAI’s national Community Association Law Seminar, as well as CACM’s annual legal Symposium.
+Since 1994, Mary has been an instructor for the California State Bar’s Continuing Education of the Bar classes on community associations and the Davis-Stirling Act.
+She is a past president of the San Diego Chapter of the Community Associations Institute and a frequent lecturer at CAI’s national Community Association Law Seminar and CACM’s annual legal Symposium.
 Mary is a member of CAI’s College of Community Association Lawyers (CCAL).
-She serves on CAI’s amicus team, and CACM’s legislative committee.
-She recently co-authored the updated CEB text on Advising California Common Interest Developments, published in 2013.
-In 2014, the San Diego Daily Transcript named Mary as a Top Attorney in the Real Estate & Construction Transactional practice category.
+She serves on CAI’s amicus team and CACM’s legislative committee.
+For many years, she has co-authored the updated CEB text on Advising California Common Interest Developments, published in 2013.
+In 2014, the San Diego Daily Transcript named Mary a “Top Attorney in the Real Estate and Construction Transactional” practice category, and was recognized in the 2024 edition of the Best Lawyers in America in the “Community Association Law” category.